Wi-fi (or wireless) is simply a way of getting broadband anywhere in your home without using wires.

 How to get set up

 It's vital to put your BT Hub in the right place - ideally near to where you most use the internet.
-Solid surfaces like walls, doors, wardrobes and cupboards will all affect your wi-fi signal, so follow our tips to get the best signal.
+Solid surfaces like walls, doors, wardrobes and cupboards will all affect your wi-fi signal.

 Sometimes though, an Openreach modem is installed in a particular place and can’t be moved.
 If that’s the case, and you’re not getting strong connection everywhere, you can use Powerline Adapters or consider Complete Wi-Fi (below) which guarantees wi-fi signal in every room of your house.

-Position your Hub in the middle of your home
+Postion your hub in the middle of your home

 If you put your Hub in a central location, you'll reduce the number of walls slowing down your signal.
 This means you can get better wi-fi in more places in your home